ImpishDeathTech/weirdutils/README.md

 # weirdutils
-A library of fluffy's useful odds and ends
+A library of fluffy's useful odds and ends.
+Still in testing.